-During the months of July and August, Authority staff continued with all Subscriber and Affiliate outreach efforts while also assisting with several other projects.
-Authority staff has been coordinating with the County of Los Angeles (County) Internal Services Department
+During the months of July, August and September, the Authority staff continued with all Subscriber and Affiliate outreach efforts while also assisting with several other projects.
+The Authority staff has been coordinating with the County of Los Angeles (County) Internal Services Department (ISD) to repair the road to Whitaker Middle Peak which was badly damaged in the storms several years ago.
+Some work has been completed, and more work is planned.